 wind.
 A good pair of running gloves will be lightweight, wind-resistant, warm, and have some level of water resistance.
 Today’s running gloves also give you features like touchscreen-compatible fingertips, reflectivity, and and soft pads for wiping a runny nose.
 We go into significant depth on the gloves topic in our winter running gloves article.
 If you are a cyclist, double-down on your gloves investment, as those hands will be breaking the wind for the rest of your body.
 Consider something with srong windbreaking properties.

-- Underwear: But don’t I just wear my underwear, you might ask?
+- Underwear and Base Layers: But don’t I just wear my underwear, you might ask?
 No. If you haven’t discovered synthetic underwear designed for active people, buy some.
 They are a big improvement over the pieces you would typically wear under regular clothing.
 Again, the key is making sure that whatever is touching your skin can stay dry.
 Our favorite choices for a good cold weather base layer are a good pair of compression shorts underwear from any number of makers, or the Ex-Officio Give-N-Go, a simple but all-purpose synthetic brief.
 As for the rest of your base layer, make sure anything touching your skin is moisture-wicking, or wool.
 Both will make sure that you don’t have damp, wet fabric touching your skin, something that negates the thermal benefits of your other clothing.
 We especially like synthetics and merino wool.
 Merino wool is softer and itches less because it is a finer fabric overall.

 - Legs: You have a multitude of options for your legs in cold weather running.
 If you run in low temps, the key is to look for the word “thermal”.
 These models